 In a season-ending doubleheader (the 1918 season ended early because of World War I) at Detroit, Buck Weaver rapped out eight hits in 10 at-bats.
 The Sox would lose the games, 11-5 and 7-3.
 Weaver went 5-for-5 in the first game and 3-for-5 in the second.
 He had two doubles among his eight hits.

-In a game at Comiskey Park, White Sox third baseman Lou “Boze” Berger and outfielder Mike Kreevich led off the Sox half of the first with back-to-back home runs.
-It was the first time that ever happened in team history.
+In a game at Comiskey Park, White Sox third baseman Boze Berger and outfielder Mike Kreevich led off the Sox half of the first with back-to-back home runs.
+It was the first time that ever happened in team history — as well as the first time it ever happened in AL history.
 The Sox beat Boston, 4-2.

-Tim Raines had his American League record of 40 consecutive steals snapped. when he was thrown out in the third inning vs. Toronto.
-Randy Knorr was the catcher who threw him out, in Chicago’s 10-4 win.
+Tim Raines had his American League record of 40 consecutive steals snapped when he was thrown out in the third inning vs. Toronto.
+Randy Knorr was the catcher who gunned him down, in Chicago’s 10-4 win.